Kludge: Computer science

 In modern computing terminology, a "kludge" (or often a "hack") is a solution to a problem, the performance of a task, or a system fix which is inefficient, inelegant ("hacky"), or even incomprehensible, but which somehow works.
-It is similar to a workaround, but quick and ugly.
+It is similar to a workaround, but quick.
 To "kludge around something" is to avoid a bug or difficulty by building a kludge, perhaps exploiting properties of the bug itself.
 A kludge is often used to modify a working system while avoiding fundamental changes, or to ensure backwards compatibility.
 Hack can also be used with a positive connotation, for a quick solution to a frustrating problem.

 A kludge is often used to fix an unanticipated problem in an earlier kludge; this is essentially a kind of cruft.

 A solution might be a kludge if it fails in corner cases.
 An intimate knowledge of the problem domain and execution environment is typically required to build a corner-case kludge.
 More commonly, a kludge is a heuristic which was expected to work almost always, but ends up failing often.

 A 1960s Soviet anecdote tells of a computer part which needed a slightly delayed signal to work.
 Rather than setting up a timing system, the kludge was to connect long coils of internal wires to slow the electrical signal.

 Another type of kludge is the evasion of an unknown problem or bug in a computer program.
 Rather than continue to struggle to diagnose and fix the bug, the programmer may write additional code to compensate.
 For example, if a variable keeps ending up doubled, a kludge may be to add later code that divides by two rather than to search for the original incorrect computation.

 In computer networking, use of NAT (Network Address Translation) (RFC 1918) or PAT (Port Address Translation) to cope with the shortage of IPv4 addresses is an example of a kludge.

 In FidoNet terminology, kludge refers to a piece of control data embedded inside a message.